tvdboom/ATOM/docs_sources/api.md

  algorithm, i.e. the model will be trained multiple times on a bootstrapped training set, returning a distribution of its performance on the test set.

 If you want to compare similar models, you can choose to use a successive halving approach when running the pipeline.
 This technique fits N models to 1/N of the data.
 The best half are selected to go to the next iteration where the process is repeated.
 This continues until only one model remains, which is fitted on the complete dataset.
 Beware that a model's performance can depend greatly on the amount of data on which it is trained.
 For this reason we recommend only to use this technique with similar models, e.g. only using tree-based models.

+If an exception is encountered while fitting a model, the pipeline will automatically jump to the next model and save the exception in the `errors` attribute.
+When showing the final results, a `!!` indicates the highest score and a `~` indicates that the model is possibly overfitting (training set has a score at least 20% higher than the test set).

 <a name="atom-pipeline"></a>